 - Move ROD water allocations earlier to maintain more consistent lake levels in Trinity Reservoir through the summer months.

 Shift a portion of the ROD water for release during the winter to two distinct periods termed the Flow Synchronization Period and the Elevated Baseflow Periods (Figure 1).

 Flow Synchronization Period: Between December 15 and February 15, ROD water equivalent to 60,000-acre-feet would be released from Lewiston Dam when forecasting tools at downstream gages anticipate a rise in river levels of 4,500 to 12,000 cubic feet per second (cfs).
 The maximum scheduled flow from Lewiston Dam during this period would not exceed 6,500 cfs.
 The optimal combination of natural and dam-regulated flows to the Trinity River resulting from this flow synchronization would be adjusted downward, as necessary, to prevent flooding or damage to downstream properties.

 Elevated Baseflow Period: Between February 15 and April 15, ROD water will be released from Lewiston Dam based on the Department of Water Resource’s B120 water supply forecast.
-Using the B120 would prevent the overuse of ROD water should the water year end up being drier than expected.
-During this period, a hydrograph would be developed by TRRP to schedule the elevated baseflow releases.
+Using the B120 90% exceedance forecasts will prevent the overuse of ROD water should the water year end up being drier than expected.
+During this three month period, hydrographs will be developed by TRRP to schedule the elevated baseflow releases, one month at a time.

 After April 15, the remaining ROD water would be released to the Trinity River using the same methodology that currently exists for the scheduling of restoration flows.
 No changes to summer baseflow (450 cfs) or winter baseflow (300 cfs) are anticipated in the near future.

 - 60,000 acre-feet in a Critically Dry water year,